What is Ethereum? Complete Guide 2026 for Beginners

 What is Ethereum in simple terms?

-Ethereum is a decentralized world computer that allows you to create applications and programs (smart contracts) that run without any company or government controlling them.
-It’s the second-largest cryptocurrency by market cap, behind Bitcoin.
+Ethereum is a decentralized world computer that allows the creation of applications and programs (smart contracts) that operate without any company or government controlling them.
+It’s the second-largest cryptocurrency by market cap, after Bitcoin.
+Created in 2015 by Vitalik Buterin, Ethereum today hosts thousands of applications in finance, digital art, and gaming.

-Bitcoin is designed to be a store of value (“digital gold”).
-Ethereum is a programmable platform that allows creation of decentralized applications.
+Bitcoin is designed to be a store of value (“digital gold”) with a supply limited to 21 million.
+Ethereum is a programmable platform that enables the creation of decentralized applications.
 Bitcoin uses mining (Proof of Work), Ethereum uses staking (Proof of Stake), consuming 99.95% less energy.
+Both are complementary: Bitcoin for saving, Ethereum for using.

 How do I buy Ethereum?

-Use a regulated exchange: create an account, verify your identity, deposit funds via bank transfer or card, then buy ETH.
+Use a regulated platform: create an account, verify your identity (KYC), deposit funds via transfer or card, then buy ETH.
 The process takes less than 10 minutes.
-Major platforms include Coinbase, Kraken, Binance, and Gemini.
+Major platforms include Fibo (French support), Coinbase, Binance, and Kraken.
+Favor DCA (regular buying) to smooth volatility.

 What is 'gas' on Ethereum?